Today is January 1, 2011. Happy New Year!

 Cherry Tomatoes, small and round, are ideal for salads or eaten whole.

-The Grape Tomato, small in size, is a variation of the plum tomato commonly
+The Grape Tomato, small in size, is a variation of the plum tomato commonly used in salads.

 The Plum Tomato is used in the preparation of Tomato Sauces and Pastes.